 Now some are nervous-or even skeptical-about whether this can be achieved.
-They fear that monetary policy is behind the curve and only a rapid and aggressive tightening can prevent an unbridled increase in inflationary pressure (see, for example, Summers 2022).
-Of course, for those who hold this view, memories of the 1970s inflation and the painful correction it required loom large.
+They fear that monetary policy is behind the curve and only a rapid and aggressive tightening can prevent an unbridled increase in inflationary pressure.
+10 Of course, for those who hold this view, memories of the 1970s inflation and the painful correction it required loom large.